Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_1_plan.md

 * Set expectations for institute.
 * Set goals.
 Practice describing goals.
 * Understand base view processing and EDA.
+* Every participant understands our software choice rationale and has installed all required software.
+* Introduce XQuery.

 ## Legend

 * **Presentation:** by instructors